 Home School in the Woods

 One of the best ways to help kids learn history is to make learning fun.
-That was the thought leaping to my mind as I browsed the history projects from Home School in the Woods.
 Using games, crafts and hands-on activities, Home School in the Woods helps homeschoolers make history fun.
-We tried out their New World Explorers Timeline, Journey Through Middle Ages File Folder Game, and Pirate Panoply game.
+We have used their Project Passport: Middle Ages unit study as well as their timelines and board games.
 These could be used as the base for a history unit study or added to other unit studies.
 Home School in the Woods also has a lot more a la carte projects available on a variety of historical topics.